 If only summary criteria were described, n/a

-how can potential applicants access 170
+how can potential applicants access

 application manuals or other

 state publications describing the

 application criteria?
 (CDBG only)

 Describe the process for awarding funds n/a

-• 11/ d

-to state recipients and how the state will make its allocation available
+to state recipients and how the state will

+make its allocation available

 to units of general local government, and

 non-profit organizations, including

 community and faith-based

 organizations.
 (ESG only)

-Identify the method of selecting project The Division of Energy, Housing and Community Resources
+Identify the method of selecting project n/a

-sponsors (including providing full access issues a request for proposal statewide for a project sponsor.
-The applicant is chosen based on ability to
+sponsors (including providing full access

-to grassroots faith-based and other provide HOPWA services statewide, either directly or
+to grassroots faith-based and other

-community-based organizations). through subcontracts.
+community-based organizations).

 (HOPWA only)

-Describe how resources will be allocated For DEHCR's HOPWA grant, assistance will be provided for:
+Describe how resources will be allocated The Wisconsin Housing and Economic Development

-among funding categories. short term rental assistance

-associated supportive services

-housing counseling
+among funding categories.
+Authority submitted its HTF Allocation Plan to HUD and it is

+included in the Attachments.

-Describe threshold factors and grant size HOPWA funds are received from HUD as a formula grant
+Describe threshold factors and grant size HTF funds are received by the Wisconsin Housing and

-limits. annually.
-Funds are awarded to one project sponsor.
+limits.
+Economic Development Authority from HUD as a formula

+grant annually.
+The Wisconsin Housing and Economic

+Development Authority will utilize the per unit subsidy

+limits for the HOME program.

-What are the outcome measures The outcome measures are numbers of HOPWA eligible
+What are the outcome measures The outcome measures are numbers of new and

-expected as a result of the method of persons and their families who receive housing assistance
+expected as a result of the method of rehabilitated housing units created with HTF funds

-distribution? and supportive services necessary to maintain housing.
+distribution? annually.

+14 State Program Name: Rural Economic and Area Development Initiative

+(READI)

+Funding Sources: CDBG